MohidFarhan/MohidFarhan.github.io/_posts/2025-10-26-Unification-of-General-Relativity-and-Cosmology.md

 automatically qualifies as a sphere where $x_i$ is the basis parameter for a system and r is the radius of the sphere.
 Let's begin with the simplest case: a 1-Sphere, also referred to as a circle in 2 dimensions.
 Two dimensions imply that we will have 2 basis parameters where:
 $$x_i=x, \quad and \quad x_j=y$$

-Now it becomes a matter of selection x and y, as functions of r and $\theta$ to ensure that the condition of a sphere is satisfied.
+Now it becomes a matter of selection x and y, as functions of r and $$\theta$$ to ensure that the condition of a sphere is satisfied.
 If we choose:

 $$
 x=r\cos{\theta} ,\quad y=r\sin{\theta}